ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrading-to-ag-grid-31-1/index.md

 * `moveColumn` - deprecated, use `moveColumns` providing the single string input param in an array instead.
 * `setColumnWidth` - deprecated, use `setColumnWidths` providing the single string input param in an array instead.
 * `setColumnVisible` - deprecated, use `setColumnsVisible` providing the single string input param in an array instead.

+### Custom Components

+* When implementing a custom date component, `IDate.onParamsUpdated` has been deprecated in favour of `IDate.refresh`.
+* When implementing a custom floating filter component, `IFloatingFilter.onParamsUpdated` has been deprecated in favour of `IFloatingFilter.refresh`.